thosgood/this-weeks-finds/markdown/101-151/week131.md

 Of course, the collapse of the high-energy physics job market and the death of the Superconducting Supercollider give these words a certain poignancy.
-But what is this \"passive frontier\" Glashow mentions?
-It means particle physics that doesn\'t depend on very high energy particle accelerators.
+But what is this "passive frontier" Glashow mentions?
+It means particle physics that doesn't depend on very high energy particle accelerators.
 He lists a number of options:

-A\) CP phenomenology.
-The Standard Model is not symmetrical under switching particles and their antiparticles - called \"charge conjugation\", or \"C\".
-Nor is it symmetrical under switching left and right - called \"parity\", or \"P\".
-It\'s almost, but not quite, symmetrical under the combination of both operations, called \"CP\".
+A) CP phenomenology.
+The Standard Model is not symmetrical under switching particles and their antiparticles - called "charge conjugation", or "C".
+Nor is it symmetrical under switching left and right - called "parity", or "P".
+It's almost, but not quite, symmetrical under the combination of both operations, called "CP".
 Violation of CP symmetry is evident in the behavior of the neutral kaon.
 Glashow suggests looking for CP violation in the form of a nonzero magnetic dipole moment for the neutron.
 As far as I know, this has still not been seen.

-B\) New kinds of stable matter.
-Glashow proposes the search for new stable particles as \"an ambitious and risky field of scientific endeavor\".
-People have looked and haven\'t found anything.
+B) New kinds of stable matter.
+Glashow proposes the search for new stable particles as "an ambitious and risky field of scientific endeavor".
+People have looked and haven't found anything.

-C\) Neutrino masses and neutrino oscilllations.
-Glashow claims that
-\"neutrinos should have masses, and should mix\".
+C) Neutrino masses and neutrino oscilllations.
+Glashow claims that "neutrinos should have masses, and should mix".
 He now appears to be right.
 It took almost 20 years for the trickle of experimental results to become the lively stream we see today, but it happened.
-He urges
-\"Let us not miss the next nearby supernova!\" Luckily we did not.
+He urges "Let us not miss the next nearby supernova!"
+Luckily we did not.

-D\) Astrophysical neutrino physics.
+D) Astrophysical neutrino physics.
 In addition to solar neutrinos and neutrinos from supernovae, there are other interesting connections between neutrinos and astrophysics.
 The background radiation from the big bang should contain neutrinos as well as the easier-to-see photons.
 More precisely, there should be about 100 neutrinos of each generation per cubic centimeter of space, thanks to this effect.
-These \"relic neutrinos\" have not been seen, but that\'s okay: by now they would be too low in energy to be easily detected.
+These "relic neutrinos" have not been seen, but that's okay: by now they would be too low in energy to be easily detected.
 Glashow notes that if neutrinos had a nonzero mass, relic neutrinos could contribute substantially to the total density of the universe.
 The heaviest generation weighing 30 eV or so might be enough to make the universe eventually recollapse!
-On the other hand, for neutrinos to be gravitationally bound to galaxies, they\'d need to be at least 20 eV or so.
+On the other hand, for neutrinos to be gravitationally bound to galaxies, they'd need to be at least 20 eV or so.

-E\) Magnetic monopoles.
-Most grand unified theories predict the existence of magnetic monopoles due to \"topological defects\" in the Higgs fields.
+E) Magnetic monopoles.
+Most grand unified theories predict the existence of magnetic monopoles due to "topological defects" in the Higgs fields.
 Glashow urges people to look for these.
-This has been done, and they haven\'t been seen.
+This has been done, and they haven't been seen.

-F\) Proton decay.
-As Glashow notes, proton decay would be the \"king of the new frontier\".
-Reflecting the optimism of 1980, he notes that \"to some, it is a foregone conclusion that proton decay is about to be seen by experiments now abuilding\".
+F) Proton decay.
+As Glashow notes, proton decay would be the "king of the new frontier".
+Reflecting the optimism of 1980, he notes that "to some, it is a foregone conclusion that proton decay is about to be seen by experiments now abuilding".
 But alas, people looked very hard and did not find it!
 This killed the SU(5) theory.
 Many people switched to supersymmetric theories, which are more compatible with very slow proton decay.
 But with the continuing lack of new experiments to explain,